Cannonball (Marvel Comics): X-Men

+Cannonball later rejoins the X-Men, initially with great enthusiasm but soon begins to question his abilities.
+He confronts these doubts during a battle against Gladiator, fighting Gladiator to a standstill.

-Guthrie's relationship with Tabitha becomes strained, leading her to seek "support" from Guthrie's best friend, Sunspot.
-Subsequently, Guthrie leaves the X-Men to care for his ailing mother.
-During his time with the X-Men, he also infiltrates the presidential campaign of anti-mutant candidate Graydon Creed under the alias "Samson Guthry."
-Despite the obviousness of the alias, Sam remains undetected until Creed is assassinated on the eve of the election.
+Cannonball's relationship with Tabitha becomes strained, leading her to seek "support" from Sunspot.
+Subsequently, Cannonball leaves the X-Men to care for his ailing mother.
+During his time with the X-Men, he infiltrates the presidential campaign of anti-mutant candidate Graydon Creed under the alias "Samson Guthry."
+Despite the obviousness of the alias, Cannonball remains undetected until Creed is assassinated on the eve of the election.

-Guthrie rejoins X-Force, which has relocated to San Francisco, and becomes the team leader following Siryn's injury.
+Cannonball rejoins X-Force, which has relocated to San Francisco, and becomes the team leader following Siryn's injury.
 Although Cable has departed, the team finds a new mentor in Pete Wisdom, who introduces them to espionage.
-Guthrie and Tabitha reconcile during this period.
-After Wisdom's alleged death, Guthrie resumes leadership of the team and strives to continue Wisdom's mission.
-Eventually, Guthrie and the other X-Force members are forced to fake their own deaths.
+Cannonball and Tabitha reconcile during this period.
+After Wisdom's alleged death, Cannonball resumes leadership of the team and strives to continue Wisdom's mission.
+Eventually, Cannonball and the other X-Force members are forced to fake their own deaths.

 Back to basics

-Storm invites Guthrie to join her team, the X-Treme X-Men, which operates independently of Professor X's leadership.
+Storm invites Cannonball to join her team, the X-Treme X-Men, which operates independently of Professor X's leadership.
 The team eventually reverts to the central X-Men roster.
-After sustaining injuries on a mission, Guthrie opts for a period of respite and retreats to his farm, which he purchased with his X-Corporation earnings.
-While on the farm, he reunites with Cable and the reformed X-Force to combat the threat posed by the Skornn.
+After sustaining injuries on a mission, Cannonball opts for a period of respite and retreats to his farm, which he purchased with his X-Corporation earnings.
+While on the farm, he reunites with Cable and the reformed X-Force to combat the threat posed by Skornn.

-Guthrie rejoins the active roster of the X-Men, co-led by Nightcrawler and Bishop, and takes on a role overseeing the younger students at the X-Mansion.
+Cannonball rejoins the active roster of the X-Men, co-led by Nightcrawler and Bishop, and takes on a role overseeing the younger students at the X-Mansion.
 He also serves as a member of the X-Treme Sanctions Executive (XSE), participating in efforts such as aiding the 198 and battling the Shi'ar Death Commandos.
-Guthrie experiences personal tragedy with the death of his brother Jay, who is killed by William Stryker.
-In The First Foursaken story arc, Guthrie travels with the X-Men to Central Park, where they confront the Foursaken, who capture and relocate them.
-After their escape, Guthrie joins the X-Men in Africa to assist Storm in aiding mutant refugees.
+Cannonball experiences personal tragedy with the death of his brother Jay, who is killed by William Stryker.